 The key to achieving a smooth surface is to learn how to paint without streaks.
 It’s easier written than done.
 So, we’ll put our knowledge into words to teach you how to prevent lap marks, and this will help you create a uniform and professional coat appearance.

 Do you want to learn how to paint without streaks?
 Four main ingredients that will help create a smooth finish are using professional tools, doing good preparation work, using the right sheen and high-quality paint, and proper painting techniques.
 Good luck!

-So, let’s get into details.
+So, let’s get into the details.

 Low-quality brushes and rollers show paint strokes; need we say more?
 Fine, we will.

 A good artist needs professional paint brushes.
 Michelangelo didn’t create the most delicate frescos using crappy brushes.
 What I am trying to say is that if you want a smooth finish, you need to use high-quality, if not professional, paintbrushes and rollers.